VictorinProgramming/VictorinProgramming/README.md

 <div>

 ## Education:
-Superior Tercnologia em Gestão da Tecnologia da Informação, Programação de Computadores - UNOPAR do Distrito Federal;
+Tehcnical degree in Information Technology, Computer programming - UNOPAR of Distrito Federal;

 ## Competencies:
 I work well in a team, I am agile, creative, and proactive, I can Manage to organize the work to be done through spreadsheets.